ACatfromUSTC/EPBoost/README.md

 * `python EPBoost2.py k`<br>
    This is the training program to compare with DeepTACT, the _k_ determines the length of the kmer which can be ranged from 3 to 7, the imbalance ratio in training set is 1:20 and in test set is 1:5.
 ### **Note** <br>
-   In normalization process the counts of the kmer are percent, we basically adapted the code in ***seer_py*** which is originally from https://github.com/CalabreseLab/seekr.
+   In  processes counting and normalizing the kmer contents, we basically adapted the code in ***seer_py*** which is originally from https://github.com/CalabreseLab/seekr.
    We use hg19.fa file as a reference genome which can be downloaded from http://hgdownload.soe.ucsc.edu/goldenPath/hg19/bigZips/hg19.fa.gz.

 ## **Test**